Benchmarking the Influence of Pre-training on Explanation Performance in MR Image Classification: Discussion

-Note, our analysis of XAI methods is limited to one DNN architecture, VGG-16, mainly showcasing the utility of our devised ground-truth dataset for model explanations.
-Furthermore, the lesion generation process resembles the idea of white matter hyperintensities where we aim to approximate specific neurodegenerative disorders from a `model perspective', where a natural prediction task would be `healthy' vs. `lesioned brain'.
+Furthermore, the proposed lesion generation process resembles the idea of white matter hyperintensities where we aim to approximate specific neurodegenerative disorders from a `model perspective', where a natural prediction task would be `healthy' vs. `lesioned brain'.
 But it would be difficult to define a ground-truth for the class `healthy'.
 Hence, we chose to create a classification problem based on two different shapes of lesions: round vs elongated.
 Admittedly, this distinction has no immediate physiological basis and serves purely the purpose of this benchmark, i.e., we can solve a classification task well enough by using a model architecture considered popular in this field.
-In this work, we are leveraging the HCP data as background for our prediction task.
-Since we recently learned that HCP will not permit us to publish derivative work ourselves, we plan to replace HCP MR images with equivalent ones from the IXI dataset\footnote{https://brain-development.org/ixi-dataset}, made available under the Creative Common license.
-While we are unable to implement the change now, we plan to make the complete dataset available under a similar licence by the time of the conference.
-We expect neither substantial qualitative nor quantitative changes in the results and discussions provided in this work, given the equivalence of the two datasets.
+However, we provide a classification scenario where the background, real brain slice images, provides features that are partially leveraged by ML models, which put XAI methods in the position to differentiate between class-related features, artificial lesions, and realistic brain-related features.
+Where we think that this distinction constitutes a realistic environment for XAI methods.
+In this light, our dataset can be seen as a first instance of contributing to the performance quantification of explanations produced by XAI methods for the MRI domain.

 We argue that the quantitative validation of the \emph{correctness} of XAI methods is still a greatly under-investigated topic given how popular some of the methods have become.
 Major efforts both on the theoretical and empirical side are needed to create a framework within which evidence for the correctness of such methods can be provided.
 As a first step towards such a goal, meaningful definitions of what actually constitutes a correct explanation need to be devised.
 While in our study, ground-truth explanations were defined through a data generation process, other definitions, depending on the intended use of the XAI, are conceivable.
 The existence of such definitions would then pave the way for a theoretical analysis of XAI methods as well as for use-case-dependent empirical validations.